cltl/python-for-text-analysis/README.md

 |  5   | lecture  | not known yet          |                       | working on final assignment  |
 |  5   | deadline | not known yet          |                       | Presentation final assignment  |
 |  5   | deadline | 5-2-2017 23:59         |                       | Final assignment  |

-## Weekly assignments
-Every week you are asked to hand in an assignment.
-We use these assignments to keep track of your progress in the course, and to address misunderstandings when they arise.
-As practice is essential to learn how to program, and since these assignments also serve as a feedback mechanism in the course (keeping track of your progress), the assignments are **mandatory.**

-## Midterm exam
-The midterm exam tests your knowledge of the syntax of Python, and your knowledge of the standard library.
-It also tests whether you are able to write simple functions in Python.
-This knowledge is fundamental to the rest of the course.
-As such, you cannot pass the course without a passing grade on the midterm.
-But don't worry: if you are able to finish the assignments, you will be fine on the exam.

-## The final assignment
-The exact details of the final assignment are to be determined.
-If you come up with an interesting task of your own, we are happy to turn that into an assignment as well.

-You can expect a project in which you are asked to:

-1. process a number of files;
-2. extract relevant information from those files;
-3. present that information to the user;
-4. store the information in a useful format

-We will consider the following questions (along with the core principles) to evaluate your final assignment:

-* Does the code work?
-* Does the code fulfill the requirements?
-* Is the code well-documented?
-* Is the code clear and understandable?
-* Is the code modular?
-* Is the code easily extensible?
-* How scalable is the solution?
-* Is the code written in accordance with [the community standards](http://pep8.org/)?
-(That is: PEP8)
-* Are there tests to ensure that the code works?

 ## Attendance policy
 You are expected to attempt to attend all lectures.
 You are allowed to miss two lectures at most.
 After more than two absences, you are no longer able to obtain credits for the course.